rclone/rclone/docs/content/filtering.md

 try them out is using the `ls` command, or `--dry-run` together with `-v`.

-**Important** Due to limitations of the command line parser you can only use any of these options once - if you duplicate them then rclone will use the last one only.

 ## Patterns ##

 The patterns used to match files for inclusion or exclusion are based